 For example, you can start your workflow with a trigger or run an action that works with a service such as Office 365, Salesforce, or file servers.

 An integration account is the Azure resource you create when you want to define and store B2B artifacts for use in your workflows.
 After you create and link an integration account to your logic app, your workflows can use these B2B artifacts.
 Your workflows can also exchange messages that follow Electronic Data Interchange (EDI) and Enterprise Application Integration (EAI) standards.

 For example, you can define trading partners, agreements, schemas, maps, and other B2B artifacts.
 You can create workflows that use these artifacts and exchange messages over protocols such as AS2, EDIFACT, X12, and RosettaNet.

 In a logic app, each workflow always starts with a single trigger.
 A trigger fires when a condition is met, for example, when a specific event happens or when data meets specific criteria.
 Many triggers include scheduling capabilities that control how often your workflow runs.
 Following the trigger, one or more actions run operations that, for example, process, handle, or convert data that travels through the workflow, or that advance the workflow to the next step.

 The following screenshot shows part of an example enterprise workflow.
 This workflow uses conditions and switches to determine the next action.
 Let's say you have an order system, and your workflow processes incoming orders.
 You want to review orders above a certain cost manually.
 Your workflow already has previous steps that determine how much an incoming order costs.
 So, you create an initial condition based on that cost value.
 For example:

-- If the order is above a certain amount, the condition is false.
+If the order is below a certain amount, the condition is false.
 So, the workflow processes the order.